 - EXP Gas detection Purge Systems

 Buildings may be steel pre-engineered, brick, block, or brick construction, typically with roof exhaust and wall supply openings, with fan-powered ventilation modules moving large volumes of air.
 SysTech has designed ventilation projects using the principles of air changes per hour, dilution of concentrated contaminants, or source capture of a pollutant.
 Air change and dilution designs employ passive or natural ventilation or active or mechanical ventilation techniques.

 Each ventilation design package is tailored to available utilities, local weather conditions, hazardous and/or explosive nature of the conveyed gases, ambient air quality, occupational safety and comfort, number of personnel on-site, noise criteria and specific requirements required by a client.
 Our Natural Gas Compressor Station Case Study demonstrates SysTech’s commitment to the customization of our steel building ventilation systems.

 Important criteria when designing large building ventilation systems:

 - Heat – Furnaces, heat treat ovens, plating lines, spray dryers and large compressors produce large volumes of heat that need to be exhausted from the building to run properly.

-- Noise – Noise is generated by the ventilating fans, turbine and engine exhausts, the machinery of production or perhaps construction machinery when the facility is being constructed.
-We need to address noise mitigation not only at the facility but the impact to the community surrounding the facility.
+- Noise – Noise is generated by the ventilating fans, turbine and engine exhausts, the machinery of production, or perhaps construction machinery when the facility is being constructed.
+We need to address noise mitigation not only at the facility but the impact on the community surrounding the facility.
 Noise levels at property lines are a significant factor at well site locations.
-SysTech has addressed mitigating building noise with custom designed our own SysTech Lo-Noise™ ventilation modules.
+SysTech has addressed mitigating building noise with custom-designed our own SysTech Lo-Noise™ ventilation modules.
 Click here to learn more about SysTech Lo-Noise™ ventilation modules.

 - Odor – The manufacturing process can produce odors that when released are obnoxious to the surrounding community.